 The Abenakis kept most of their ways of life, including their government constitution, their chief, their council of elders and their tribal citizenship.
 Their two communities, Odanak and Wôlinak, are located on the south shore of the St-Lawrence River.

 Anishinaabe singular, Anishinaabeg plural is what the Algonquian call themselves.
-Anishinaabe which, in their Anishinaabemowin language, means the true people, proudly preserved their traditions, remained close to their ancestral ways of life and carry on with their traditional lifestyle.
+Anishinaabe which, in their Anishinaabemowin language, means the true people who proudly preserved their traditions, remained close to their ancestral ways of life and carry on with their traditional lifestyle.

 English is the language spoken in six of their communities, French is spoken in the other three and Algonquian is spoken by many for a total of nine Anishinaabe communities.The economic activities of the Algonquians are closely related to tourism, handicrafts and to the government services they administer themselves.